 By viewfinder I believe you mean “rangefinder” — silent compared to a regular SLR and no flash.
 I wish you would emphasize how silent and unimposing you were to the other viewers.
 Making it seem heroic without acknowledging the art or others seems to me like graffiti artists.
 Risk taking while ruining buildings and windows. (in other words, other peoples view).
 As an artist who travels frequently, I don’t need either “heroic obnoxious artists” or graffiti artists in my viewfinder.

-Kim Brosemer, Pine Grove, California, USA
+by Kim Brosemer, Pine Grove, California, USA

 I wonder what is the reason people aren’t allowed to take pictures in museums?
 Does the light of the flash fade the painting over time?
 Or is it just for copyright protection?
 In that case, your benign harmlessness saves you from the “naughty” label.

 (RG note) Definitely no flash.
 Over a few thousand flashes some works, particularly watercolors, suffer.
 Yes, and sometimes copyrights are still owned by descendants of dead artists or by the museums themselves.
 I rationalize my naughtiness with the thought that Murillo, and others, would probably be honored that someone wanted to hold and treasure his strokes.
 For those others who have asked—my ab-cam’s a Konica “Big Mini” auto close-up model.
-A relatively inexpensive “point and shoot” camera—very quiet.
+A relatively inexpensive “point and shoot” camera — very quiet.
 Flash turned off.
 I once fired it off in a casino in Lebanon and it flashed by mistake and I came very close to spending a night in the slammer.

 While I applaud your inventive way of photographing museum works, I must remind you that you and I and all artists are protected by copyright… and we should be the first to respect copyright.